DVPE-cloud/aws-helm-service-chart/README.md

 - `SESSION_STORAGE_HOST` = Cache System Hostname/IP Address
 - `SESSION_STORAGE_PORT` = Cache System Port Number
 - `SESSION_STORAGE_CACHE_TTL` = Redis Key Expire TTL
+- `CORS_ALLOWED_ORIGINS` = Cors Allowed Origin for Options request in /api location.
+URLs need to match with origins
+- `SESSION_COOKIE_DOMAIN` = Specifies the Domain for the Session Cookie created by Sidecar

 See the [configuration](#Configuration) section for a detailed overview of parameters.